autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 @enduml
 ```

+During a lane change, a safety check is made in consideration of the deceleration of the ego vehicle, and a safety check is made for `cancel.deceleration_sampling_num` deceleration patterns, and the lane change will be canceled if the abort condition is satisfied for all deceleration patterns.

 To preventive measure for lane change path oscillations caused by alternating safe and unsafe conditions, an additional hysteresis count check is implemented before executing an abort or cancel maneuver.
 If unsafe, the `unsafe_hysteresis_count_` is incremented and compared against `unsafe_hysteresis_threshold`; exceeding it prompts an abort condition check, ensuring decisions are made with consideration to recent safety assessments as shown in flow chart above.
 This mechanism stabilizes decision-making, preventing abrupt changes due to transient unsafe conditions.

 ```plantuml